withastro/docs/src/pages/en/guides/content.md

 ## Showcasing your content

 To build common features to organize and display your content, such as a blog archive or a page for each blog tag, Astro allows you to [fetch filenames and metadata](/en/reference/api-reference/#astroglob) from your Markdown and MDX frontmatter and use these to generate page content and routes.

+## Community Integrations

+In addition to the official [`@astrojs/mdx`](/en/guides/integrations-guide/mdx/) integration, there are several third-party [community image integrations](https://astro.build/integrations/css+ui/?q=content) for working with content in your Astro project.